dodir-sec/teeto/README.md

 4. Click on "Load unpacked" and select the cloned Teeto directory.
 5. The Teeto icon should now appear in your browser toolbar.

-You can directly install Teeto from the Chrome Web Store: [URL to TEETO on Chrome Web Store](https://chromewebstore.google.com/detail/teeto/jkonpljnfkapenfc)
+You can directly install Teeto from the Chrome Web Store: [TEETO on Chrome Web Store](https://chromewebstore.google.com/detail/teeto/jkonpljnfkapenfc)

 ## Usage
 Simply click on the Teeto icon in your browser toolbar and hit the 'Scan' button.
 Allow the extension to process the webpage data.
 Note: Do not close the extension during a scan as it may interrupt the process.